GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/types.rst

 are applied, and all applicable AstroDataTypes are assigned.
 From that point on, the AstroData object "knows" whether it is a GMOS image, a NIRI spectrum, an IFU from GMOS or NIFS.
-This embedded knowledge is critical to the header keyword mapping done by the Descriptors (see Section ...), for examples.
+This embedded knowledge is critical to the header keyword mapping done by the Descriptors (see :ref:`Section 4 - FITS Headers <headers>`), for examples.
 The RecipeSystem also depends heavily on the AstroDataType feature.

 Examples of AstroDataTypes are: GMOS_IMAGE, SIDEREAL, GMOS_IFU_FLAT, NIRI_CAL,